kradical/twitter-api/README.md

 One thing I noticed while importing was that I was getting duplicate tweet_id's which led me to realize that the tweet_id's are big integers.
 So I used a custom drop in replacement for JSON.parse and changed the column types in the database.

 I chose to use postgres because I am familiar with it and it has a fairly powerful document based text search feature.
 I used objection.js as an ORM because I haven't used it before and wanted to try it out.
 It is built on top of the knex query building library which allows you to drop down to a robust, powerful query builder very easily when needed.
 I chose to use express for routing / req/res lifecycle handling because it is so wildly popular, easy to use, and quick to get up and running.

+I also wrote some integration tests using mocha/chai/chai-http.
+These spin up the server inside the test and then hit it with requests and assert against the responses.

 ## API Documentation